CogitoErgoDS/Spine_Degenerative_Classification/README.md

 - **Origin:** Kaggle RSNA Lumbar Spine Challenge
 - **Subjects:** ~2000 patients
 - **Images per patient:** ~40 sagittal MRI slices → ~80,000 rows
-- **Focus for this project:** Left Neural Foraminal Narrowing at L5/S1
+- **Focus of this project: Neural Foraminal Narrowing at L5/S1 — for computational reasons, training was limited to the L5/S1 level but is transferable to other lumbar levels
 - **Sampling:** 4,000 images per severity class (balanced by severity, not by person)
 - **Splits:**
   - Train/Test → 80 % / 20 %